Skip to content

 Apply for travel training

-If your young person does not meet the eligibility criteria and you are interested in doing some travel training with them, we have produced a toolkit you can use.
+If you do not meet the eligibility criteria and you are interested in doing some travel training with your parent or carer, we have produced a toolkit.
 It contains the areas you should cover, strategies you can use, and a useful resources section.
-There are 2 versions, one which is an interactive, online copy and the other which is printer friendly, so you can print it off and use it in the way that best suits you.
+There are 2 versions, an interactive parent toolkit (PDF 4.6mb) and a printer friendly toolkit (PDF 307kb), so you can print it off and use it in the way that best suits you.

 Contact us

-Email us at traveltraining@hertfordshire.gov.uk to chat through and see how travel training could help your child.
+Email us at travel.training@hertfordshire.gov.uk to explore your options and see how travel training could help you.
 Take a look at our home to school transport policies.

 Sean's experience